-You or a loved one are charged with a crime in Maryland court and you hear from your lawyer about your “Hicks Date Maryland.”
+You or a loved one are charged with a crime in Maryland court, and you hear from your lawyer about your “Hicks Date Maryland.”
 What is that?
-Why is it important.
+Why is it necessary?
 Here are three things to know about your Hicks Date Maryland.

 In Addition to Your Hicks Date Maryland, You have a Speedy Trial Right Under the United States and Maryland Constitutions.